uberhalit/SekiroFpsUnlockAndMore/README.md

 * in fullscreen the game forces the monitor to 60 Hz so you'll have to handle this with driver override too, see Usage
 * your monitor has to support your custom resolution otherwise it won't show up correctly
 * due to how the game renders altering HUD is limited to 16:9 even on 21:9 resolutions
+* disabling automatic camera rotation adjustment on movement is intended for mouse users only, using it on a non-native windows controller can disable up-down controls
 * Player speed modification needs a loaded save before it can be activated
 * Player and game speed modification can potentially crash the game in certain cutscenes and NPC interactions, use with caution
 * the hotkey won't work if the game runs in exclusive, true fullscreen mode